ankrutik/notes/aws/solutions_arch_cert/notes.md

 - then send to S3 bucket via Amazon's backbone network;

 **Cross Region Replication** pricing: replicating buckets **across regions** for HA or disaster recovery

+## Data Retrieval with Amazon Glacier

+**Expedited retrievals** allow you to quickly access your data when occasional urgent requests for a subset of archives are required.
+To make an Expedited, Standard, or Bulk retrieval, set the Tier parameter in the Initiate Job (POST jobs) REST API request to the option you want, or the equivalent in the AWS CLI or AWS SDKs.

+**Provisioned capacity** ensures that your retrieval capacity for expedited retrievals is available when you need it.
+Each unit of capacity provides that at least three expedited retrievals can be performed every five minutes and provides up to 150 MB/s of retrieval throughput.
+You should purchase provisioned retrieval capacity if your workload requires highly reliable and predictable access to a subset of your data in minutes.
+Without provisioned capacity Expedited retrievals are accepted, except for rare situations of unusually high demand.
+However, if you require access to Expedited retrievals under all circumstances, you must purchase provisioned retrieval capacity.

 ## lab : Options when creating bucket